Furqan17/learn-Deutsche-app/README.md

 ## :iphone: Relative Layout Issues
 The home page of this app utilises a `RelativeLayout` instead of a Linear or Constrait Layout.
 This might explain why the app takes a bit longer to open.
 A `LinearLayout` would have been a better choice for **this specific homepage** as it would be much more efficient.

-The code below shows the relative layout from the `activity_main.xml` file.
+The code below shows the relative layout from `activity_main.xml`

 <p align="left">
   <img src="https://raw.githubusercontent.com/Furqan17/learn-Deutsche-app/master/Screenshots/code-src/relative_layout.png">